 Note

-If adding a new Address Alias, provide it a distinguishing name up to 32 characters.
-The alias name always starts with a dollar sign ($).
+An address range alias can be used to replace an IP address range in IP firewall rules.| Name | If adding a new Host Alias, provide it a distinguishing name up to 32 characters.
+The alias name always starts with a dollar sign ($). |

 Note